Two top Mafia mobsters were discovered holed up in an armed underground bunker after more than a decade on the run, Italian police said Friday.

 Fugitive Mafia bosses captured in armed Calabria bunker: Police

-Alexis Flores, wanted for unlawful flight to avoid prosecution for kidnapping, and murder
+Marlon Jones is wanted for unlawful flight to avoid prosecution of four counts of murder.

 Eduardo Ravelo, wanted for involvement in racketeering activities; engaging in the affairs of an enterprise; conspiracy to launder monetary instruments; and conspiracy to possess heroin, cocaine and marijuana with the intent to distribute